 There can be problems with both getting your application to work well with Ubuntu Frame and getting your application to work in a snap.
 To avoid confusion, we recommend first testing your application with Ubuntu Frame before packaging it as a snap.
 In this section, you will test your application, explore some common issues you might run into, and learn how to fix them.

-sudo apt install bomber QT_QPA_PLATFORM=wayland bomber
+sudo apt install bomber frame-it bomber

 Now Ubuntu Frame’s window should contain the “Bomber” game.

 If your application doesn’t appear in the Ubuntu Frame window or look right at this stage, then this is the time to work out the fix, before packaging as a snap.

 Now that you know how to confirm that an application is working with Ubuntu Frame, the next step is to use snap packaging to prepare the application for use on an IoT device.
 As before, this section will show you how to package your application together with some issues you might find and their troubleshoot.

 Snap packaging for IoT graphics

 For use with Ubuntu Core, your application needs to be packaged as a snap.
 This will also allow you to leverage Over The Air updates, automatic rollbacks, delta updates, update semantic channels, and more.
 If you don’t use Ubuntu Core, but instead another form of Linux, we recommend you use snaps to get many of these advantages.